tooll3/t3/README.md

 Note: As of 2021-11-05 we no longer use submodules, so you don't have to care about setting up those.

-#### If you have a git account
+#### If you have a GitHub account

-   1. If you have a git account, we recommend using ssh.
+   1. If you have a GitHub account, we recommend using ssh.
 Make sure you have an ssh-key installed correctly.
-Github has [excellent documentation](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) on that topic.
+GitHub has [excellent documentation](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) on that topic.

    2. With Fork you just clone the repository.